 Children’s Deportation Defense

-Professor Miller joined the Immigrant Rights Clinic in July 2017.
-She is a social justice lawyer who is committed to defending our immigrant communities against systemic injustices in the legal system.
-She strives to train the next generation of zealous, competent, and ethical immigrant defenders.
+Professor Nickole Miller joined the Immigrant Rights Clinic in July 2017.
+Her practice and teaching are focused on defending our immigrant communities against systemic injustices in the legal system.